 There has been a colossal upsurge in prodigies discussing the topic of appropriate school-going age for children.
-While many people believe that toddlers should start school as early as possible, others think that they should stay home until they turn six or seven.
+While many of them believe that toddlers should start school as early as possible, others think that they should stay home until they turn six or seven.
 I, wholeheartedly, agree with the latter view.

 To recapitulate, despite some benefits of starting school early, I think infants should not be sent to school until the age of six or seven to protect them from learning bad habits and provide them more independence to cherish their childhood and learn naturally.

 Unfortunately, education, these days, has been commercialised heavily and numerous schools now admit children at the age of 2 or 3, which is too early for children to go to schools.
 This tender age is more suitable to spend time with parents and learn from nature and the surrounding environment than human teachers.
 Also, nowadays parents withdraw their responsibilitie s and send their youngsters to school or pre-schools to concentrate on their own career or to pursue their interest.
 So the bond between a child and parents does not grow strongly.
 For example, research indicates that children who spend time at home, go outside with their parents and learn from nature and from their parents rather than going to schools until they become at least six years old, end up doing much better and feel more attached to schools than those who were sent to schools early.

 Moreover, teaching children moral values and important skills is mostly the responsibilitie s of the parents.
 So before sending offsprings to academic institutes, they should be taught at home, and there is no better place to learn morality and responsibility than home.

 In conclusion, I think children should not go to school until the age of six or seven because this is more conducive for their mental growth and academic performance.